formulae-org/package-arithmetic-js/README.md

 * [Sign function](https://en.wikipedia.org/wiki/Sign_function)
 * [Square root](https://en.wikipedia.org/wiki/Square_root), visualized as $\sqrt a$
 * [Factorial](https://en.wikipedia.org/wiki/Factorial), visualized as $n!$
+* Rounding decimal and rational numbers to integers
+     * Truncation
+     * Floor, visualized as $\lfloor x \rfloor$
+     * Ceiling, viuslized as $\lceil x \rceil$
+     * Any other rounding mode
+* Rounding decimal and rational numbers to decimal with decimal places
-* Truncation, floor, ceiling and rounding of decimal and rational numbers to integer numbers
+* Rounding decimal and rational numbers to multiple values
 * Separation of integer and decimal parts, retrieving the number of decimal places
 * List of digits of a integer positive number
      * In base 10 by default, but any integer positive number can be specified as the base